Bunny6409/Bunny6409.github.io/README.md

 <li id="Athena"> <strong> Athena </strong> is goddess of wisdom , battle startegy .
 She is the daughter of Zeus .
 She has no mother has she sprang from Zeus's skull .
 The Capital of Greece was named after Athena .
 She has rivarly with Poseidon as she competed for the post of god of Athens .
 She is really wise being the goddess of wisdom .
 She was Zeus's favourtie daughter and Athena was a fierce warrior .
 She also dosen't get along with Ares .
 She is the Oympian who prevents the gods from making unwise descisions .  </li>
 <li id="Ares"><strong> Ares </strong> is the god of war and strength .
 He is the husband of Aphrodite .
 Ares is the god of war .
 He always likes it when there are wars because in each war the losing side has to pay tribute to Ares in some way .
 By giving him ship or gold or a precious weapon .
 This is why Ares likes wars being God of War .
 No one can compete with Ares in terms of strength . </li>
 <li id="Wine"><strong> Dionysus</strong> is the god of wine .
 Dionysus was born a demigod as he was the son of Zeus and mortal Semele .
 A jealous Hera tricked Semele into demanding that Zeus reveal his true form to her.
 Gods can't show their true forms to mortals as the mortals would die .
 In their true form , they radiated with power and become about 10 feet tall .
 As a mortal, Semele could not look upon a god’s true form without dying.
 Zeus managed to rescue the unborn Dionysus by sewing him into his thigh.
 A few months later, Dionysus was born from Zeus’s thigh.
 In the First Giant War , Dionysus fought bravely .
 Therefore , as a reward for his services he was made an Olympian .
 The god of Wine .
 But since the laws state there can be only 12 Olympians <a href="##Hestia"> Hestia</a> gave up her throne for Dionysus .
 But then there was another calamity in Olympus as now there were 7 gods and 5 goddesses .
 Dionysus invented wine .
 But later , Dionysus grew a little restless and bored of his work .
 He started not taking his work seriously this led to Zeus punishing him often . </li>
 <li id="Aphrodite"><strong> Aphrodite </strong> is the goddess of love , beauty and doves .
 She was married to Hephaestus but she loved Ares , God of War .
 She is not warlike at all but she still is a god and has powers .
-In a way , she caused the Trojan War by creating Helen . <br>
+In a way , she caused the Trojan War by creating Helen .
+She is the most ancient god even older than Zeus , Poseidon or Hades .
+When Ouranus was killed by Kronos and Ouranus's remains were put in the sea .
+Aphrodite was born from the blood of Ouranus .  <br>
 	Learn more about Trojan War : <a href="https://en.wikipedia.org/wiki/Trojan_War"> on Wikipedia </a>
+<li id="Vulcan"><strong>Hephaestus</strong> is the Greek God of Fire and Blacksmith .
+He is great at making things or machines and is a master of mechanism .
+He once even built mechanical eyes which were better than original eyes .
+Hephaestus is considered "ugly" by the other gods .
+His mother , Hera threw him off Mount Olympus when he was born because wasn't great in looks .
+He has a sharp mind .
+Zeus hastily made Aphrodite marry Hephaestus to prevent the other gods from fighitng over Aphrodite .
+His roman name is 'Vulcan' .

 </li>